phillipmerriman/employee-tracker/README.md

 * Git Terminal (https://git-scm.com/downloads)
 * Demetri Dillard (https://github.com/Meechlouch) for helping with the MySQL joins on the view all employees function!
 * Screencastify (https://www.screencastify.com/) for making mp4 screen capture videos.
-* ConvertIO (https://convertio.co/) for converting my MP4 to an animated GIF.